 The changing exhibitions currently on display at the South Carolina State Museum are really fun.
 They are:

-You’ll learn the answers to these and many other questions and see pieces from the museum’s collection which are often tucked away in storage.
 Discover the museum’s new Reimagine the Experience project and see what the museum has planned for an amazing future.

 Other things happening at the SC State Museum